» About me » Bristol VA/TN » E-Mail » Hobby Electronics

 Using a Comparator

-Pictured above we have connected the sensor to a LM311 comparator.
-We can adjust R1 to set a trip point to turn on LED D1.
-Unlike a Hall effect switch we can vary the sensitivity.
+Pictured above we have connected the sensor to a LM358 used as a difference amplifier feeding a LM311 comparator.
+We can adjust the potentiometers to set a trip point on the output .
+Unlike a standard Hall effect switch we can vary the sensitivity.
 The LM311 has an open collector output and can drive any number of small relays, opto-couplers, etc.

 Also see Voltage Comparator Information And Circuits